 In the year 1254, a hospital for people in need, invalids and orphans, but also for pilgrims has been erected in Goslar.
 Today the building, which is generally known by its German name ‘Große Heilige Kreuz’, still houses flats for retired people.
 In another part of the former hospital, you can visit a couple of craftspeople in their shops.

-A very special way to learn more about the history of Goslar: This pewter figure museum (Zinnfigurenmuseum) offers guided tours along the numerous showcases telling about the history of the city.
+An impressive way to learn more about the history of Goslar: This pewter figure museum (Zinnfigurenmuseum) offers guided tours along the numerous showcases telling about the city’s history.

-The house with the name Kaiserworth was built in 15th century as guildhall for the cloth merchants.
-At this time they were the wealthiest people in the city and so the building looks like.
-Today it houses a hotel and restaurant.
-The figures represents different emperors.
+The Kaiserworth Guildhall was built in the 15th century as a guild hall for the cloth merchants.
+At this time, they were the wealthiest people in the city.
+Therefore, the building looks so richly decorated.
+The figures represent different emperors.

 Goslar is a city which really can’t deny that there were slate mines nearby for many centuries.
 I saw a lot of slate-faced buildings in this city, which is part of the UNESCO World Heritage Sites now.